 - The Mayan languages use a base-20 system.
 Interestingly so do the Nahuatl-speaking ("Aztec") cultures, which no other members of that language-group do (Hopi, O'odham, and Shoshone are base-10), so it might be something the Aztecs borrowed from the Maya (or, just possibly, that both borrowed from the Olmec, who also probably had base-20).

 - Ancient Babylonians counted in base 60.
-This is reflected in the modern measurement of time (hours, minutes and seconds), as well as angular measure (degrees, minutes, seconds).
+This is reflected in the modern measurement of time (hours, minutes and seconds), as well as angular measure (degrees, minutes, seconds), and indirectly, the basis for scoring in tennis (Love, 15, 30, 40, and Game, which used to be 0, 15, 30, 45, and 60).
 It came about because of two tribes.
 One used base 10, counting each finger, and a neighboring tribe used base 12, on one hand they would use the thumb to count the remaining twelve segments of the remaining four fingers.
 Since they had different systems, they would convert to a larger base.
 Sixty is the smallest common multiple of 10 and 12.

-- Vestiges of base 20 remain in English ("four score years and ten ago") and in French ("quatre-vingts"note , also in the name of the Parisian hospital Quinze-Vingtsnote which was originally founded to house 300 patients).
+- Vestiges of base 20 remain in English ("four score and seven years ago") and in French ("quatre-vingts"note , also in the name of the Parisian hospital Quinze-Vingtsnote which was originally founded to house 300 patients).
 In addition, numbers after sixty and eighty go up to sixty-nineteen (soixante-dix-neuf, instead of seventy-nine) and eighty-nineteen (quatre-vingts-dix-neuf, instead of ninety-nine).
 It's thought to be either a Celtic or a Basque influence, or an influence of the "Vasconic language-group" (of which Basque is the only surviving member) on Celtic.

 - Yan Tan Tethera is a system for counting sheep from the same Celtic origins, once widespread in England but now rare & found mainly in the North.
 It goes up to "jiggit" for 20, then the shepherd makes a mark, places a stone etc. and begins again.